"

 • CR: Perpendicular to IR.

-• Subsequent films: center to iliac crest.
+• Subsequent images: Center to iliac crest.

-• Exposure: On expiration.
+• Exposure: Suspend respiration on expiration.

 Evaluation Criteria